tlevine/dada.pink/user-2015/index.md

       type='n' # Don't plot any data.
     )

-I usually do something like this to remove that stuff....
+In base graphics, we need to do wacky stuff like this....

 #### Add elements to your video.
 Video is a series of frames, and each frame is a plot.